14 Tips to Fall Asleep Faster and Sleep Better

 Avoid certain foods just before bedtime

 Everything that keeps you alert, such as caffeine, soda and fatty foods, you should avoid consuming before going to bed.
-Actually, it is advised not to drink coffee after 6:00 p.m.
+Actually, it’s advised to not drink coffee after 6:00 p.m.

 Do not go to bed hungry